bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 ```

 If this new behavior does not work for you, please consult the migration guide.
-There are several new APIs for opting out of this.
+There are several new APIs that allow you to opt-out.

 ## Input for One-Shot Systems